Unlock your team's full collaboration potential with Unito's Multi-way Sync

 Setting up a Sharing Multi-sync

 The first step might be enough, but there's always room for a little improvement.
 You can customize the fields a little bit to make sure the tasks are appearing in the correct places.
 If you'd like to filter some tasks, that's easy too.
 Set up filtering by labels or issue types as you would in a regular sync.
 Beyond that, there's no trick to sharing a sync.
-Like a normal sync, you can be up and running in minutes.
+Like with a normal sync, you can be up and running in minutes.

 Setting up a Splitting Multi-sync